ismaventuras/Truffle-React-WebClient/readme.md

 # Truffle React WebClient

-When I discovered that scaffold-eth autogenerates a form for each method of the contract that you have compiled in hardhat, the first thing I thought was that it was black magic, so I decided to replicate the same behavior but using Truffle since I am more used to it.
+When I discovered that scaffold-eth autogenerates a form for each method of the contract that you have compiled in hardhat, the first thing I thought that it was black magic, so I decided to replicate the same behavior but using Truffle since I am more used to it.

 ## Usage